-The District's final budget for the General Fund anticipated that expenditures would exceed revenues by \$721 thousand after other financing sources (uses).
-The actual result for the year was more positive than expected, ending with a gain of almost \$1.5 million.
-The variance is mostly attributable to construction in progress, in which the major summer construction projects committed but not yet complete accounted for \$1.4 million in payments due upon completion in August 2019.
+The District's final budget for the General Fund anticipated that expenditures would exceed revenues by \$1.0 million after other financing sources (uses).
+The actual result for the year was more positive than expected, ending with a gain of \$0.3 million.
+The positive variance is mostly attributable to construction in progress, in which the ongoing major construction project committed but not yet complete accounted for \$.9 million in payments due in FY2022, as the building addition won't be substantially complete until December 2021.